-Self-Service Environment Policies will allow any Project Manager to define and manage their own environment polices.
-The Self-Service Environment Policies feature simplifies creation and management tasks because self-service policies are global.
-Self-service policies are associated directly to a project and can be used for any blueprint by any organization.
+As a Project Manager you can define and manage your own environment polices.
+Environment policies are associated directly with a project and can be used for any blueprint by any organization.

 - Environment Policy: Defines the amount of time the end-users will have the use of the environment.
 The environment’s life time is set according to the environment policy associated with it: during the Run time, the environment will be up with all machines running.
 During the Storage time, the environment will be archived and can be made accessible by extending it from the environment details page.
 After the environment storage time expires, the environment is securely deleted

 - Blueprint: A master or baseline template that may contain machines, storage, networking, pre-installed software, company branding and use case collateral from which all environment instances are created

 - Organizations: Organizations are Project Member user groups that can invite End Users and Run environments in their specific organizations.
 Project Managers can add different organizations (whether partners/re-sellers or different business units), each one headed by a Team Manager.
 Team Managers of a specific organization are limited to the scope of their own team, only Project Managers can oversee all activities across all organizations in their project(s)